 You should allow approximately 140 hours of study to complete the distance learning and workshop project components.
 Students need internet access to be able to connect to the ASI Learning Management System, which contains student materials and provides the means for submitting assessments.

-The three components of the course must be completed within two years of commencement.
+The three components of the course must be completed within one year of commencement.
 Exceptions can be made for extraordinary circumstances.

 The workshop does not result in a formal qualification.